Vespacian/Analysis-of-COVID-19/README.md

 <br>
 https://share-docs.clickup.com/26455927/d/h/t7bvq-348/40c04786de66f7b/t7bvq-1768
 <br>

 Our .csv file was modified and given to us by the datathon organizers.
 The original source comes from here:
 <br>
 https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/anag-cw7u

-## Prequisites:
+## Set Up
 - In your preferred IDE make sure python has been setup (we recommend VS Code)
-- jupyter notebook and all its basic requirements should be setup
+- Jupyter notebook and all its basic requirements should be setup
-- the 'COVID-19_Reported_Patient_Impact_and_Hospital_Capacity_by_Facility.csv' should be download and placed in your IDE's folder
+- The 'COVID-19_Reported_Patient_Impact_and_Hospital_Capacity_by_Facility.csv' should be download and placed in your IDE's folder
-- before running make sure the following libraries have already been downloaded:
+- Before running make sure the following libraries have already been downloaded:

+#

+## Prequisites
-1. pandas
+1. Pandas
-2. sklearn
+2. Sklearn
-3. numpy
+3. Numpy
-4. matplotlib
+4. Matplotlib
-5. seaborn
+5. Seaborn
-6. plotnine
+6. Plotnine
-7. os
+7. Os